Jamaican Cornmeal Porridge

 Ingredients

-Fine Cornmeal – You will easily get fine yellow cornmeal in your local supermarket (grocery store) or online.
+Fine Cornmeal – You can easily get fine yellow cornmeal at your local supermarket (grocery store) or online.
 Make sure only fine cornmeal will work in this recipe.
-Do not try to make it with coarse cornmeal otherwise, it will turn out lumpy and will not taste good.
+Do not try to make it with coarse cornmeal; otherwise, it will turn out lumpy and not taste good.

-Coconut Milk – This porridge is traditionally made using coconut milk which adds a unique flavor and a lot of creaminess to it.
-You can replace coconut milk with dairy milk or any other plant-based (non-dairy milk) milk like almond milk, oat milk, soy milk, etc to make a variation.
+Coconut Milk – This porridge is traditionally made using coconut milk, which adds a unique flavor and a lot of creaminess.
+To make a variation, you can replace coconut milk with dairy milk or other plant-based (non-dairy) milk, like almond milk, oat milk, soy milk, etc.

 Do not forget to shake the can of coconut milk before opening it.
-Sometimes the coconut cream and coconut water separate from each other if the can has been sitting for long.
+Sometimes, the coconut cream and coconut water separate if they have been sitting for long.

-Note – You can cook the porridge in water as well but I won’t recommend it as it won’t be creamy and taste different.
-It’s definitely healthier though.
+Note – You can cook the porridge in water, but I won’t recommend it as it won’t be creamy and tastes different.

 Sweetener – Traditionally, sweetened condensed milk is used to sweeten the porridge.
-It is a culinary inheritance from the world wars that never left the country.
+This is a culinary inheritance from the world wars that never left the country.

 You can also use honey, maple syrup, cane sugar, brown sugar, coconut sugar, or sugar-free substitutes like stevia or monk fruit.
 Adjust the sweetener according to your taste.

-Nutmeg & Cinnamon – These spices just change the game of this simple Jamaican porridge with their oh-so-amazing flavor and aroma.
+Nutmeg and Cinnamon – These spices change the game of this simple Jamaican porridge with their oh-so-amazing flavor and aroma.

-There is nothing as unappetizing as a lumpy porridge, be very careful about it.
+Nothing is as distasteful as a lumpy porridge; be careful about it.

-Note – The cornmeal cannot be added directly to the pan otherwise it will create lumps.
-It is very important to first mix it up with some water.
+Note – The cornmeal cannot be added directly to the pan; otherwise, it will create lumps.
+It is essential to mix it with some water first.
 Do not skip this step.

 Cornmeal and water mixed in a bowl.

-Add the remaining 1 and ½ cups of water and 2 cups of coconut milk to a medium-sized pan and heat it over medium-high heat until the mixture comes to a boil.
-Keep stirring frequently using a wooden spoon or a silicone spatula.
+Add the remaining 1 and ยฝ cups of water and 2 cups of coconut milk to a medium-sized pan and heat over medium-high heat until the mixture boils.
+Stir frequently using a wooden spoon or a silicone spatula.

 Water and coconut milk heating in a pan.